-Disenroll: To stop using Santa Clara Family Health Plan as your Medi-Cal managed care plan because you no longer qualify or change to a new health plan.
-You must sign a form that says you no longer want to use Santa Clara Family Health Plan or call Health Care Options and disenroll by phone.
+Disenroll: To stop using Health Plan of San Joaquin as your Medi-Cal managed care plan because you no longer qualify or change to a new health plan.
+You must sign a form that says you no longer want to use Health Plan of San Joaquin or call Health Care Options and disenroll by phone.